 Both of these are configured in A2X under the Costs tab.

 There are two ways you can provide A2X with your cost price data.

 The first method is the manage costs tab within A2X.

 On the Manage costs tab A2X may have already found a number of SKUs from your account.
 If you don't see any or all of your products listed you can initiate a refresh by clicking 'Refresh SKUs'.

-This will search recent settlements, and recent inventory (if you have FBA inventory) for SKU's.
+This will search recent payout data for SKU's.

 Once you have entered all cost prices, click Save Costs:

 The second method for providing cost prices is a manual .csv file upload.